6502-retro/6502-retro-os/docs/SFOS.md

 Given a populated FCB pointed to by XA, open the specific file, validate the fields and return with carry clear if successful.

+The provided FCB is then initialised with the following fields:

+- Drive
+- File number
+- Current Record = 0
+- File Name
+- File Extension
+- Load address = from dirent
+- Exec address = from dirent
+- Last byte offset = from dirent
+- File Attribute = from dirent

 Carry is set if failed and error code in A: